 Why the cloud is probably more secure than your on-prem environment

-Cloud this, cloud that … the cloud has sure become the buzzword in IT, dev ops and cybersecurity, hasn’t it?
-According to Gartner, “by 2022, up to 60% of organizations will use an external service provider’s cloud-managed service offering, which is double the percentage of organizations from 2018.”
+Cloud this, cloud that—the cloud has sure become the buzzword in IT, dev ops, and cybersecurity, hasn’t it?
+According to Gartner, “By 2022, up to 60% of organizations will use an external service provider’s cloud-managed service offering, which is double the percentage of organizations from 2018.”
+1

-We have a human tendency to become comfortable in our own surroundings — but when we become comfortable we become complacent.
-This is why incident responders find abandoned vendor access points in on-prem data centers on the regular.
+We have a human tendency to become comfortable in our own surroundings, but when we become comfortable, we become complacent.
+This is why incident responders find abandoned vendor access points in on-premise data centers on the regular.

 Here are five reasons why your data might just be safer in the cloud.

 If somehow a bad actor were to thwart all of these controls and enter the data center—which is pretty unlikely—your data is still protected by additional layers of security.
-CSPs protect your data with anonymity, encryption and replication.
+CSPs protect your data with anonymity, encryption, and replication.
 In addition to using several layers of encryption for data at rest (either AES256 or AES128), CSPs also distribute each customer’s data across multiple computers.
-Here is a snippet from Google’s website that explains in more detail how they protect your data within their data centers:
+2 Here is a snippet from Google’s website that explains in more detail how they protect your data within their data centers:

 “Rather than storing each user’s data on a single machine or set of machines, we distribute all data—including our own—across many computers in different locations.
 We then chunk and replicate the data over multiple systems to avoid a single point of failure.
 We name these data chunks randomly, as an extra measure of security, making them unreadable to the human eye.”
+3

 Reason #2: Resiliency

 An important aspect of physical data security that’s often neglected is resiliency.
 When I say resiliency, I mean that when you store data somewhere, you expect that when you need it again, you can go back and it’ll still be there as you left it.
 CSPs know that business data is often mission-critical so they invest resources to offer their customers consistent reliability.